yassine12-12/framingham-heart-disease-prediction/README.md

 - **Kaggle Community**: For dataset accessibility and documentation
 - **Scikit-learn**: For comprehensive machine learning tools
 - **Medical Research Community**: For establishing CHD risk factors

-## 📞 Contact

-For questions or collaborations, please open an issue or contact [your-email@example.com](mailto:your-email@example.com).

----

-**Note**: This project is for educational and research purposes.
-Always consult healthcare professionals for medical decisions.